ianthehenry/judge/README.md

 ## Caveats

-There's a potential race with file contents that may cause errors patching files, because we will read and cache the file during compilation -- necessarily after Janet has already read the file.
-If the file changes in betrween the time that Janet begins executing the test and the time that the test reads its source file, you will probably get patch errors.
-This is very unlikely, but it's worth mentioning.
+There's a potential race with file contents that may cause errors patching files, because Judge will read and cache the file during compilation -- necessarily after Janet has already read the file.
+If the file has changed in between the time that Janet began compiling the test and the time that Judge reads the source file, you will probably get patch errors.
+This... is very unlikely, but it's worth mentioning.

-The `(test)` macro expands to a form that invokes a function defined in the `expect` module.
-It tries to be smart and call the function in a way that will work whether the module was loaded with `(use)` or with `(import)`, but if you import with a custom prefix that does not end in a `/` character, this will fail, and you will get an error about "unknown symbol `_0000A`" (or something).